Jennifer R. Brown, MD, PhD

 Dr Brown’s particular interests include the genomics of CLL and the development of novel targeted therapeutics for CLL.
 She has been instrumental in the clinical development of both idelalisib and ibrutinib, leading to their regulatory approvals for CLL.
 In the area of genomics, she has been instrumental in the description of the somatic mutation profile of CLL and is now particularly interested in the implementation of genomic technology in the clinic, including for prognosis and targeted therapy.
 She also has a long-standing research interest and focus on the inherited predisposition to CLL.

-To date, Dr Brown has published more than 150 papers in the scientific literature, predominantly in CLL.
-She is an active member of the CLL Research Consortium and serves on the Alliance Leukemia and Leukemia Correlative Sciences Committees, as well as the National Institutes of Health Cancer Biomarkers Study Section.
+To date, Dr Brown has published more than 250 papers in the scientific literature, predominantly in CLL.
+She was an active member of the CLL Research Consortium and serves on the Alliance Leukemia and Leukemia Correlative Sciences Committees.
 In 2014, she was the recipient of 2 awards from the DFCI: the Clinical Innovation Award and the George Canellos Award for Excellence in Clinical Investigation and Patient Care.
 She enjoys a worldwide reputation as a CLL expert and is in much demand as an international speaker.